He-jerry/MikuMikuDance_Start-from-animation-video/README.md

 Use the Colab File to run!
 [MikuMukuDance.ipynb](https://github.com/He-jerry/MMD_Detectron2/blob/main/MikuMukuDance.ipynb)

-(Because I have finished the codes of each part, it may seems messy.)
+(Because I have finished the codes of each part yet, it may seems messy.)

 Result